Error-331/code_tests/docs/bible/links.md

 The Blessing of Bread - October 2 (Matthew 4:4);

 Escape the Corruption - October 3 (Full payment for the sin one will see only on the other side of the grave);

+Persistent Prayer - October 4 (Be persistent in your prayer, never be discouraged; God is faithful; Push until you give birth to your requests of your Father);